NomanS295/bikesharing/README.md

 An analysis of NYC CitiBike bikesharing data from August, 2019, with Tableau

 ## Overview
-This Tableau story can be seen, in its entirety, [at this link](https://public.tableau.com/views/NYCCitiBikeAnalysischallenge/NYCCitiBikeAnalysis?:language=en&:display_count=y&publish=yes&:toolbar=n&:origin=viz_share_link).

 The framework for this project was to analyze bikeshare data from CitiBike in New York City for presentation to investors looking to begin a bikeshare program in Des Moines, Iowa.
 While Des Moines is a long way away from the hustle and bustle of NYC, this analysis might help answer a few key questions:
 - Who uses bikeshare programs?